 Spanish, Linguistics, Applied Linguistics, Second Language Acquisition, Language Learning, Pedagogy, Instruction, Classroom, Development, Morphosyntax, Grammar

 I began learning Spanish in high school at age 14.
-My personal experience is an example of bilingualism nurtured by caring teachers, supportive friends and colleagues, and native speakers who offered patience, kindness, and friendship to this second language learner.
+My personal experience is an example of bilingualism made possible by caring teachers, supportive friends and colleagues, and native speakers who offered patience and kindness to this emerging Spanish speaker.

 As an applied linguist, my research focuses on second-language classroom learners of Spanish.
-Specifically, I have investigated the impact of different communicative and task-based instructional approaches on learners’ knowledge of Spanish pronouns and verb meanings.
-I have also conducted research on how learners understand classroom discourse and the ways in which teacher and peer contributions affect their participation.
-Currently, I am investigating learning processes and outcomes for inductive and deductive approaches to grammar instruction using culturally-valid, second-language texts.
-Other forthcoming work includes a monograph to be published by Routledge on the ways that cognitive and social theories of language and language learning can inform classroom practice.
+My research investigating the impact of different communicative and task-based approaches to language teaching on learners’ knowledge of Spanish pronouns and verb meanings has twice been awarded the Paul Pimsleur Award for research excellence from the American Council on the Teaching of Foreign Languages.
+In other publications, I have explored how learners understand classroom as opportunities for meaningful use of the target language, as well as ways that cognitive and social theories of language and language learning can more broadly inform classroom practice.